Channel Matters: Estimating Channel Influence for Multivariate Time Series: Related Work

 There are various types of MTS analysis tasks.
-In this paper, we mainly focus on unsupervised anomaly detection and preliminarily explore the value of our method in MTS forecasting.
+We mainly focus on unsupervised anomaly detection and preliminarily explore the value of our method in MTS forecasting.

 {\bf{MTS Anomaly detection: }} MTS anomaly detection has been extensively studied, including complex deep learning models~\citep{su2021detecting,tuli2022tranad,deng2021graph,xu2022anomaly}.
 These models are trained to forecast or reconstruct presumed normal system states and then deployed to detect anomalies in unseen test datasets.
 The anomaly score, defined as the magnitude of prediction or reconstruction errors, serves as an indicator of abnormality at each timestamp.
-However, \cite{saquib2024position} have demonstrated that these methods create an illusion of progress due to flaws in the datasets~\citep{wu2021current} and evaluation metrics~\citep{kim2022towards}, and they provide a more fair and reliable benchmark.
+However, \citep{saquib2024position} have demonstrated that these methods create an illusion of progress due to flaws in the datasets~\citep{wu2021current} and evaluation metrics~\citep{kim2022towards}, and they provide a more fair and reliable benchmark.
+Additionally, unlike model-centric approaches, data-centric methods, which assess anomalies through influence measures that quantify the sensitivity of the model to input perturbations.
+Representative examples include TimeInf\citep{zhang2024timeinftimeseriesdata} and our proposed ChInf.

-{\bf{MTS Forecasting: }}In MTS forecasting, many methods try to model the temporal dynamics and channel dependencies effectively.
+{\bf{MTS Forecasting: }} In MTS forecasting, many methods try to model the temporal dynamics and channel dependencies effectively.
 An important issue in MTS forecasting is how to better generalize to unseen channels with a limited number of channels~\citep{liu2024itransformer}.
 This places high demands on the model architecture, as the model must capture representative information across different channels and effectively utilize this information.
-There are two popular state-of-the-art methods to achieve this.
+There are two typical state-of-the-art methods to achieve this.
 One is iTransformer~\citep{liu2024itransformer}, which uses attention mechanisms to capture channel correlations.
 The other is PatchTST~\citep{nie2022time}, which enhances the model's generalization ability by sharing the same model parameters across different channels through a Channel-Independence strategy.
-However, both of these methods are model-centric methods, which cannot identify the most informative channels in the training data for the model.

-Although MTS forecasting and anomaly detection are two different kinds of tasks, both of their state-of-the-art methods have fully utilized the channel information in the MTS through model-centric methods.
-Different from previous model-centric methods, we propose a data-centric method to improve the model's performance on MTS downstream tasks and identify practical techniques to improve the analysis of the training data by leveraging channel-wise information.